gilluminate/guts/README.md

 **Any number between 1 and 15**
 using any number between 1 and 15 will result in the size of that number in em.
 For example, using `-2` is the equivelant of 2em;

+### Mobile support

+I've added a breakpoint at 768px.
+If the window gets below that size threshold the sizes above will be cut in half.
+You can also set mobile only guts which will either over-ride the half size or only be used in mobile if used alone.
+(See example below)

+You can change the breakpoint in the scss variable if desired.

+I've also added a .m-no-guts class to remove _all_ padding and margins below the breakpoint.

 ## Examples

 `class="guts-p-t-3"`